Jacques Caron

 Jacques Joseph Caron (born April 21, 1940) is a Canadian former ice hockey player and coach.
 He played 72 games in the National Hockey League with the Los Angeles Kings, St. Louis Blues, and Vancouver Canucks between 1967 and 1974, and 26 games in the World Hockey Association with the Cleveland Crusaders and Cincinnati Stingers between 1975 and 1977.
-After his playing career he worked as an assistant coach with the Hartford Whalers, and then the goaltending coach and special assignment coach with the New Jersey Devils from 1993 to 2017.
-With New Jersey he won the Stanley Cup three times.
+After his playing career, he worked as an assistant coach with the Hartford Whalers, and then as the goaltending coach and special assignment coach with the New Jersey Devils from 1993 to 2017.
+With New Jersey, he won the Stanley Cup three times.